-Paul McCurley took these photos of the unit as it was restored in its "ambulance cream" paint in 1995, and preserved as part of the NSW Ambulance historical collection at the Point Clare workshops on the NSW Central Coast.
+Paul McCurley took these photos of the unit as it was restored in its original "ambulance cream" paint in 1995, and preserved as part of the NSW Ambulance historical collection at the Point Clare workshops on the NSW Central Coast.
 See also a right side view (100K JPEG).

 A Willys Jeep Forward Control FC-170 chassis, with front PTO winch, was chosen as the platform for the Q Van, and was the first FC truck imported into Australia.
 The custom fiberglass body was fabricated by the engineering division of Wormald Brothers Pty.
 Ltd. in Melbourne, Victoria.
 (See the Wormald Brothers badge (90K JPEG) above the front grille.)
 Total cost of the unit was $12,800.

 These sketches were done at Wormald Brothers during the design phase, and were included in an article on the front page of Willys Australia's Jeep News, December 1960 (500K JPEG) announcing the plan to build the Q Van.

 (The same page announced the pink CJ-3B Gala Jeep.)

 The Q Van went into service on 6 October 1961.
 As Australia's first dedicated rescue vehicle, it served with the St. George-Sutherland District (Southern Sydney) of the New South Wales Ambulance Transport Service until it was taken over by the Central District Ambulance, when ambulance services in Sydney were amalgamated in 1962.